 Health Conditions Related to Genetic Changes

-More than 15 mutations in regions of the FLNA gene called exons 4, 22, 29, 33, and 44 through 46 have been identified in people with frontometaphyseal dysplasia.
-This condition involves abnormalities in skeletal development and other health problems, including kidney, heart, and lung defects.
-The FLNA gene mutations that cause frontometaphyseal dysplasia are described as "gain of function" because they appear to enhance the activity of the filamin A protein or give the protein a new, atypical function.
-Different mutations in the FLNA gene appear to produce specific changes in the protein, resulting in particular signs and symptoms that are classified as individual FLNA-related disorders.
-Researchers believe that the mutations involved in frontometaphyseal dysplasia may change the way the filamin A protein helps regulate processes involved in skeletal development, but it is not known how changes in the protein relate to the specific signs and symptoms of the condition.More About This Health Condition
+FLNA gene variants that cause frontometaphyseal dysplasia are described as "gain of function" because they appear to enhance the activity of the filamin A protein or give the protein a new, atypical function.
+Different variants in the FLNA gene appear to produce specific changes in the protein, resulting in particular signs and symptoms that are classified as individual FLNA-related disorders.
+Researchers suspect that the variants involved in frontometaphyseal dysplasia may change the way the filamin A protein helps regulate processes involved in skeletal development, but it is not known how changes in the protein relate to the specific signs and symptoms of the condition.More About This Health Condition

-The FLNA gene mutations that cause intestinal pseudo-obstruction include deletions or duplications of genetic material.
-The mutations are thought to reduce levels of the filamin A protein or impair its function; this type of mutation is called "loss of function."
+The FLNA gene variants that cause intestinal pseudo-obstruction include deletions or duplications of genetic material.
+The variants are thought to reduce levels of the filamin A protein or impair its function; this type of variant is called "loss of function."
 Research suggests that decreased filamin A function may affect the shape of cells in the smooth muscles of the gastrointestinal tract during development before birth, causing abnormalities in the layering of these muscles.
 Smooth muscles line the internal organs; they contract and relax without being consciously controlled.
-In the digestive tract, abnormal layering of these muscles may interfere with these musclar movements that move food through the digestive tract.
+Abnormal layering of these muscles may interfere with these musclar movements that move food through the digestive tract.

 Deletions or duplications of genetic material can affect all or part of the FLNA gene, and may also include nearby genes on the X chromosome.
 Changes in these additional genes may account for some of the other signs and symptoms, such as neurological abnormalities and unusual facial features, that occur in some affected individuals.More About This Health Condition

-At least 10 mutations in a region of the FLNA gene called exon 22 have been identified in people with Melnick-Needles syndrome.
+Several variants in a region of the FLNA gene called exon 22 have been identified in people with Melnick-Needles syndrome.
 This condition is typically the most severe of the otopalatodigital spectrum disorders (described above).
 It involves abnormalities in skeletal development, causing short stature, abnormal curvature of the spine, partial dislocation of joints, and other health problems.
-The FLNA gene mutations associated with Melnick-Needles syndrome are described as "gain of function" because they appear to enhance the activity of the filamin A protein or give the protein a new, atypical function.
-Researchers believe that the mutations involved in Melnick-Needles syndrome may change the way the filamin A protein helps regulate processes involved in skeletal development, but it is not known how changes in the protein relate to the specific signs and symptoms of the condition.More About This Health Condition
+The FLNA gene variants associated with Melnick-Needles syndrome are described as "gain of function" because they appear to enhance the activity of the filamin A protein or give the protein a new, atypical function.
+Researchers believe that the variants involved in Melnick-Needles syndrome may change the way the filamin A protein helps regulate processes involved in skeletal development, but it is not known how changes in the protein relate to the specific signs and symptoms of the condition.More About This Health Condition

 Otopalatodigital syndrome type 1

-At least five mutations in the FLNA gene have been found to cause otopalatodigital syndrome type 1.
+Several variants in the FLNA gene have been found to cause otopalatodigital syndrome type 1.
 This condition is typically the mildest of the otopalatodigital spectrum disorders (described above).
-It is characterized by hearing loss caused by malformations in the tiny bones in the ears (ossicles), an opening in the roof of the mouth (cleft palate), and skeletal abnormalities involving the fingers or toes (digits).
+It is characterized by hearing loss caused by malformations in tiny bones in the ears (ossicles), an opening in the roof of the mouth (cleft palate), and skeletal abnormalities involving the fingers or toes (digits).

-The FLNA gene mutations that cause otopalatodigital syndrome type 1 all result in changes to the filamin A protein in a region that binds to actin (known as the CH2 domain).
-Many of these mutations change single amino acids in the filamin A protein.
-These mutation are described as "gain-of-function" because they appear to lead to a protein with an increased ability to bind to actin.
-Researchers believe that the FLNA gene mutations impair the stability of the cytoskeleton and disrupt cellular processes involved in skeletal development, but it is not known how changes in the protein relate to the specific signs and symptoms of otopalatodigital syndrome type 1.More About This Health Condition
+The FLNA gene variants that cause otopalatodigital syndrome type 1 all result in changes to the filamin A protein in a region that binds to actin (known as the CH2 domain).
+Many of these variants change single amino acids in the filamin A protein.
+These variants are described as "gain-of-function" because they appear to lead to a protein with an increased ability to bind to actin.
+Researchers believe that the FLNA gene variants impair the stability of the cytoskeleton and disrupt cellular processes involved in skeletal development, but it is not known how changes in the protein relate to the specific signs and symptoms of otopalatodigital syndrome type 1.More About This Health Condition

 Otopalatodigital syndrome type 2

-At least 16 mutations in the FLNA gene have been found to cause otopalatodigital syndrome type 2, which is part of the otopalatodigital spectrum (described above).
+Several variants in the FLNA gene have been found to cause otopalatodigital syndrome type 2, which is part of the otopalatodigital spectrum (described above).
 This condition is similar to otopalatodigital syndrome type 1 (described above) and is characterized by hearing loss caused by malformations in the ossicles, a cleft palate, and skeletal abnormalities involving the digits.
 These abnormalities in skeletal development are typically more severe than in otopalatodigital syndrome type 1.

-The FLNA gene mutations that cause otopalatodigital syndrome type 2 all result in changes to the filamin A protein in a region that binds to actin (known as the CH2 domain).
-Most of these mutations change single amino acids in the filamin A protein.
-These mutation are described as "gain-of-function" because they appear to lead to a protein with an increased ability to bind to actin.
-Researchers believe that the FLNA gene mutations impair the stability of the cytoskeleton and disrupt cellular processes involved in skeletal development, but it is not known how changes in the protein relate to the specific signs and symptoms of otopalatodigital syndrome type 2.More About This Health Condition
+The FLNA gene variants that cause otopalatodigital syndrome type 2 all result in changes to the filamin A protein in a region that binds to actin (known as the CH2 domain).
+Most of these variants change single amino acids in the filamin A protein.
+These variants are described as "gain-of-function" because they appear to lead to a protein with an increased ability to bind to actin.
+Researchers believe that the FLNA gene variants impair the stability of the cytoskeleton and disrupt cellular processes involved in skeletal development, but it is not known how changes in the protein relate to the specific signs and symptoms of otopalatodigital syndrome type 2.More About This Health Condition

-More than 130 FLNA gene mutations have been identified in individuals with periventricular heterotopia, a condition in which nerve cells (neurons) do not move (migrate) properly during the early development of the fetal brain leading to seizures and other neurological problems.
-Most of these mutations result in a protein that is too short and cannot perform its function, which makes the cytoskeleton disorganized and impairs the attachment (adhesion) of cells to one another.
+Hundreds of FLNA gene variants have been identified in individuals with periventricular heterotopia, a condition in which nerve cells (neurons) do not move (migrate) properly during the early development of the fetal brain leading to seizures and other neurological problems.
+Most of these variants result in a lack of filamin A protein, which makes the cytoskeleton disorganized and impairs the attachment (adhesion) of cells to one another.
 Impaired adhesion alters cells that line the fluid-filled cavities near the center of the brain (the ventricles), which is where neurons develop.
 Disruption of this lining prevents the movement of neurons to the surface of the brain.
 Neurons that do not migrate properly during development form clumps (nodules) around the ventricles, resulting in the signs and symptoms of periventricular heterotopia.

-In some cases, mutations result in the substitution of one protein building block (amino acid) for another amino acid in the protein sequence.
-These mutations may result in the production of a partially functional protein, causing a milder form of the disorder.More About This Health Condition
+In some cases, variants result in the substitution of one protein building block (amino acid) for another amino acid in the protein sequence.
+These variants may result in the production of a partially functional protein, sometimes causing a milder form of the disorder.More About This Health Condition

 X-linked cardiac valvular dysplasia

-At least four mutations in the FLNA gene have been found to cause X-linked cardiac valvular dysplasia, a condition characterized by abnormally thick heart valves.
-Most of these mutations change single protein building blocks in the filamin A protein.
-These mutations likely alter the shape of the protein, impairing its ability to bind to actin and other proteins.
-As a result, the cell cytoskeleton is weakened and valve cells as well as the extracellular matrix are disorganized.
+Variants in the FLNA gene have been found to cause X-linked cardiac valvular dysplasia, a condition characterized by abnormally thick heart valves.
+Most of these variants change single amino acids in the filamin A protein.
+These variants likely alter the shape of the protein, impairing its ability to bind to actin and other proteins.
+As a result, the cell cytoskeleton is weakened and valve cells and the extracellular matrix are disorganized.
 The cells are not positioned properly within the valve, so the valve becomes malformed.
 In addition, the cells' decreased ability to change shape impairs the valves' ability to open and close when the heart pumps blood.
 It appears that excess proteins are produced in the abnormal extracellular matrix, causing the valves to become thickened and further impairing their ability to open and close normally.

-It is unclear why the heart valves are the only tissue affected by these FLNA gene mutations.
-The mutations that cause X-linked cardiac valvular dysplasia occur in a different part of the gene than those that cause other disorders (described above).
-It has been suggested that the region of the filamin A protein affected by these mutations is necessary for binding to other proteins that play a significant role in heart development.More About This Health Condition
+It is unclear why the heart valves are the only tissue affected by these FLNA gene variants.
+The variants that cause X-linked cardiac valvular dysplasia occur in a different part of the gene than those that cause other disorders (described above).
+It has been suggested that the region of the filamin A protein affected by these variants is necessary for binding to other proteins that play a significant role in heart development.More About This Health Condition

 MedlinePlus Genetics provides information about FG syndromeMore About This Health Condition